odelolajosh/Image-Crop-With-React-Guide/README.md

 ```

 `ReactImageCrop` takes more than `src`.
 Check its documentation [here](https://www.npmjs.com/package/react-image-crop).
 It accepts many *props*.
 We will use few of them.
-- crop is very much required.
-It serves as a template for how the cropping should take place.
+- `crop` is very much required.
+It defined the cropping dimension on the image.
 It states the initial crop (x, y, width, height), unit for cropping (default is 'px', it can also be '%') or aspect ratio (the rule for image cropping width-height ratio).
   ```js
   crop: {
     unit: 'px', // default, can be 'px' or '%'